pokk/AdaptiveRecyclerView/README.md

 - [ ] Reduce the inherit classes.
 - [ ] The `adapter` parameter in the `AdaptiveViewHolder` to specific data type.

+If you have any idea about making this library better, please give me an issue.
+Thank you very much!

 # License